Customer Dissatisfaction: What Causes It and How to Fix It

 Consequently, if your customer support doesn’t respond to them over time, they will feel unsatisfied.

-Aside from promptness, another customer service commandment is to give your responses a personal touch.
+Aside from promptness, another golden rule of exceptional customer service is to give your responses a personal touch.

 Building trust with potential customers is dependent on how your brand handles criticism.